 How do I get started with depth therapy in Columbus?

 Getting started is easy.
-The first step is to schedule your free initial consultation.
-During this conversation, we will explore your goals for therapy, give you the opportunity to ask questions, and determine if working with me is a great fit.
-If we both believe I can help you, we will then schedule your intake session.
+The first step is to schedule your free, online initial consultation.
+During this conversation, we will explore your goals for therapy, give you the opportunity to ask questions about how I work, and determine if we are a great fit for each other.
+If we feel like we can jam, we will then schedule your intake session ASAP.